 There is no official guide and the Solomon Islands Tourist Bureau does not provide any contacts.
 The best way to organise this hike is to go to Kakabona and walk around asking for a guide to the waterfalls.
 You can prearrange this a few days before if you like having peace of mind, or just turn up on the day.
 If you do make arrangements a few days before, take someone’s contact number.

-Have an early night the night before and start early between 7am-8am.
-For people of average fitness, plan 2.5 hours there, a 45-minute break at the waterfall, and 2.5 hours back.
+Start early, like between 7am-8am.
+For people of average fitness, plan 2.5 hours there, a break at the waterfall, and 2.5 hours back.

 SBD 100 per person